zanderchase/dagchain/README.md

 2. Go into repository for examples `cd examples`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Set OPENAI_API_KEY environment variable `export OPENAI_API_KEY={YOUR_API_KEY}`
-5. Run `make local-ingest` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.See alternative storage options below.
+5. Run `make ingest-local` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.See alternative storage options below.
-6. Run `make local-run` to interact with a langchain agent using the local vectorstore.
+6. Run `make run-local` to interact with a langchain agent using the local vectorstore.

 To edit ingest and run files you should only need to update the examples/{storage_type}/ingest.py and examples/{storage_type}/query.py files.
 Right now for local storage I have set up two dags that leverage common loading logic.
 To add a new loader run simply create new document loader and set it up in the examples/main.py file using dagchain.
    i.
 You can use any Langchain [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data.